Dingdong-LIU/Lab1_Chatbot_Rasa/readme.md

 ### 0. Initial Project
 It helps to verify the successful installation of `rasa` and helps you understand the basic structure of the Rasa project.

-Run the following command line to initiate a new assistant:
+Whenever you want to start a new project, you can run the following command line to initiate a new assistant:
 ```bash
 python -m rasa init --init-dir ./chatbot/00-rasa-init
 ```